happybeing/dweb/dweb-cli/README.md

 ### Publish a Website
 Publishing your website is a one line command, and a similar command to update it later.
 Each dweb site has it's own history which ensures past and present versions available forever.

-A payment is made to the network whenever you publish or update your website, but there are no storage or renewal fees after that.
-So whatever you publish stays published (for the lifetime of the Autonomi network).
+When you publish, you will have to pay the Autonomi decentralised network a one-off upload fee.
+In fact you pay some of the nodes which will store your data.
+The cost is good value since there are no recurring fees once your data has been uploaded.

-So before you can publish anything you need to set up a wallet with tokens, see How to Pay the Autonomi Network below.
+So before you can publish anything you need to set up a wallet with tokens, see [Setup a Wallet](set-up-a-wallet)

 Publication is a transaction between you and a decentralised peer-to-peer network, so no gatekeepers or intermediaries are involved.